hdShang/arxiv-daily/docs/cs-CV/2025-09-27/papers/250923169v1-sparse2dense-a-keypoint-driven-generative-framework-for-human-video-.md

 ---
 layout: default
-title: Sparse2Dense: A Keypoint-driven Generative Framework for Human Video Compression and Vertex Prediction
+title: "Sparse2Dense: A Keypoint-driven Generative Framework for Human Video Compression and Vertex Prediction"
 ---

 # Sparse2Dense: A Keypoint-driven Generative Framework for Human Video Compression and Vertex Prediction